 Students with disabilities must demonstrate that they have acquired the same amount of content knowledge as the other students enrolled in the class from which they are requesting adjustments.
 Students with disabilities are obligated to use the adjustment responsibly.
 Adjustments must be requested in advance, allowing sufficient time for instructors to arrange for the modifications requested.
 It is the student's responsibility to utilize the services and keep in close contact with DSS.

 Complaints of Discrimination: An individual who has a complaint of discrimination based on race, color, religion, pregnancy, national origin, ethnicity, age, sex, gender, veterans' or military status, disability, sexual orientation, genetic information, marital status, or any other protected factor may discuss the situation with the Equity Coordinator.
-For details on the procedure for making a complaint of discrimination, refer to the College’s Discrimination Complaint Procedure 2.1800 and Student Concerns and Complaints Procedure 3.0800.
+For details on the procedure for making a complaint of discrimination, refer to the College’s Resolving Discrimination Concerns Procedure 1.0600 and Student Concerns and Complaints Procedure 3.0800.
 If you have a student concern or complaint, complete the Written Statement of Student Concern or Complaint form.

 The College is committed to resolve concerns and issues in a timely manner.
 If you have a problem with a disability-related issue, please follow these steps: